noahehall/theBookOfNoah/linux/cmdline.md

 ## PROCESSES
+  - scheduling priority: amount fo CPU time the kernel assigns to the process relative to other processes
+    - by default all processes started from the shell have the same scheduling priority
+    - -20 highest priority
+    - 19 lowest priority

 ### SIGNALS
   - Signals: how processes communicate with each other; a predefined message that processes recognize and may choose to ignore or act on
     - 1: HUP : hangs up